vacp2p/rfc/content/docs/rfcs/51/README.md

 - Minimal disruption.
 Content topics switch shards infrequently.
 - Low overhead.
 Easy to compute.

+### Algorithm

 For each shard,
-hash using Sha2-256 the concatenation of the content topic application (N bytes), version (N bytes), the cluster index (2 bytes) and the shard index (2 bytes) take the first 64 bits of the hash, divide the hash value by 2^64, compute the natural logarithm of this number then take the negative of the weight (default 1.0) divided by it.
+hash using Sha2-256 the concatenation of the content topic application field (N UTF-8 bytes), version (N UTF-8 bytes), the cluster index (2 bytes) and the shard index (2 bytes) take the first 64 bits of the hash, divided by 2^64, compute the natural logarithm of this number then take the negative of the weight (default 1.0) divided by it.
 Finally, sort the values and pick the shard with the highest one.